megagustav/nux/README.md

 ## Team

-NUX is
+NUXI is
-- name
+- Marco Ajovalasit
-- name
+- Gustav Moorhouse
-- name
+- You